The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 multi-layered approach:

-Only collect data that is absolutely necessary for the specific
+- Data Minimization: Only collect data that is absolutely necessary for

-at rest and in transit), access controls, regular security updates, and
+encryption (for data at rest and in transit), access controls, regular

 - Clear Consent &